xellion-dev/Arfpkg/README.md

 # Arfpkg

 Arfpkg is the package manager for PoodleOS.
-Poodlemanager (https://github.com/xellion-dev/poodlemanager) is the precursor to Arfpkg.
+Functions include: install/fetch remove (more coming soon) PoodleManager (https://github.com/xellion-dev/poodlemanager) is the precursor to Arfpkg.
 (c) XEL 2023 - 2025